xinBrueck/Airbnb-Webscraping-and-Analysis/README.md

 ## Main Process
 ### Web Scrapping using `BeautifulSoup`, `selenium`
-- Step 1: Get the URL for ~3000 Housing Listings in greater Seattle area (Script: 001_Get_Housing_Listing_URL.ipynb)
+- Step 1: Get the URL for ~3000 Housing Listings in greater Seattle area<br/>
+  (Script: 001_Get_Housing_Listing_URL.ipynb)

   Airbnb only return 17 pages per search, to scrape enough listings, I scrapped by price range from 50 to 200.
 Perform 1 search for each $5 bucket, and get the listings from all the pages returned by the search.

   Note that due to the scrapping technique, this sample won't be a good representation of the whole housing listing population, but it should give us a reasonable look of housing listings in the price range selected.

-- Step 2: Get the listing details for all 3000 Housing Listings (Script: 002_Get_Individual_Listing_Details.ipynb)
+- Step 2: Get the listing details for all 3000 Housing Listings<br/>
+  (Script: 002_Get_Individual_Listing_Details.ipynb)

   Below is a list of informations I scrapped for each listing: